pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 pip install flask
 ```

-A very simpla `flask` application would look like this:
+A very simple `flask` application would look like this:

 ```python
 from flask import Flask